-Houston Juvenile Lawyer James Sullivan defends children in courts throughout southeast Texas.
+Houston Juvenile Lawyer James Sullivan defends children in courts in Harris County.
 Board Certified in Juvenile Law.
 Serving Greater Houston since 1994.
 Call (281) 546-6428 for a free phone consultation.

 Continuous Violence Against the Family | Houston Criminal Lawyers